nickeubank/data-analysis-in-python/README.md

-# python-for-social-scientists
-Python for Social Scientists
+Data Analysis in Python!

-Welcome to the git repository for www.pythonforsocialscientists.org !
+Welcome to the git repository for www.data-analysis-in-python.org !